tfr-net/Digit-Recognition/README.md

 ## 🎯 Project Overview

 This project is a Python-based application that combines Pygame for drawing, Pillow for image processing, and TensorFlow for machine learning.
-It provides an interactive way to test digit recognition using a Convolutional Neural Network (CNN) model trained on the MNIST dataset.([GitHub][1])
+It provides an interactive way to test digit recognition using a Convolutional Neural Network (CNN) model trained on the MNIST dataset.

 ---